Team-Data-Antwerpen/dcat_antwerpen/README.md

 This is mke specificaly for the city of Antwerp and is only tested with their services.
     - The Datatank of Antwerp:  "http://datasets7.antwerpen.be"
     - Arcgis opendata portal of Antwerp: "https://portaal-stadantwerpen.opendata.arcgis.com"
+    - > The resulting dcat will be shared to thsi repo: https://raw.githubusercontent.com/warrieka/dcat_antwerpen/master/dcat.xml

 Dependencies
 ------------